+Attendance Policy:

-Attendance Policy: It is expected students attend every scheduled laboratory [i.e. lab] session/class.
+Participation is mandatory.
+It is expected students attend every scheduled laboratory [i.e. lab] session/class.
 It is also expected students are on time.
 Additional time will not be provided to students who are absent from a lab session or who come late to lab.
-Students are allowed to attend only the section in which they are enrolled.
-You, the student, are enrolled in Chem 214-002 on Thursdays and are NOT allowed to attend the Tuesday or Friday labs under any circumstances.
+If student comes in late to lab, and pre-lab lecture is still going on, the student is allowed to stay.
+If a student walks into lab so late, that pre-lab lecture is already over, the student cannot stay for lab since they have missed important information; this counts as an absence and zero is recorded for the lab.
 Students must have required materials and be properly dressed to perform experiments in the lab.
 Make-ups for the Exam are not given [conflict?
-You must take it early.]
+You must take it early via a previously arranged appointment with the Instructor or earn a zero on the exam.]
 If a student misses an online pre-lab quiz, make-ups are not given.
-Stipulations are listed later on pages 4 and 5 of this syllabus.
+Stipulations are listed later in this syllabus.
 If you know you will be absent for a day of lab, contact the Instructor, but realize no time extensions are given for absent students for any of the course materials or experiments.
+A few experiments are partner labs; if you are absent you effectively abandon your partner [and they are paired up with someone else] and you earn a zero (0) on the lab experiment and are not allowed to complete the lab individually or with another partner when you return to lab the next week.
 Students are required to initial a sign-in sheet on each day of lab, documenting/verifying their attendance.
 If you are present in lab but forget to sign-in, safety points are deducted, as accountability is important for safety.
 The sign-in sheet serves as a formal record.
-If an absence occurs, it is the student's responsibility to contact the Instructor ASAP.
+If absent, it is a student's responsibility to contact the Instructor ASAP.